 - A copy of your current Duke transcript or DukeHub report (PDF)

 - Two letters of recommendation from your DGS and faculty advisor.
 If your DGS and faculty advisor are the same individual only one letter of recommendation is required.

-- A brief description (in PDF format) of your research and how it will support the research on women and girls of color, both domestically and internationally, your interests, and why it would be particularly important to be free of service obligations this summer.
+- A brief description (in PDF format) of your research and how it will support the research on women and girls of color, both domestically and internationally, your interests, and why it would be particularly important to be free of training obligations this summer.
 This should be no more than 3 pages, using 1-inch margins, 1.5 line spacing, and Arial 12-point font.
 OPTIONAL: You may also include an additional 1-page bibliography.